artanzand/artanzand.github.io/_posts/2021-12-11-activation-functions.md

 The Hyperbolic Tangent function or in short `Tanh` (read "Tan + H") looks like a stretched version of Sigmoid in a sense that it maps the input to a range betwee -1 and 1.
 The biggest advantange of tanh over sigmoid is that it is centerd around 0 (maps zero to zero), and because of that it typically performs better than sigmoid ([Deep Learning, 2016](https://www.deeplearningbook.org/)).
 $$tanh(z) = \frac{e^{z} - e^{-z}}{e^{z} + e^{-z}}$$
 ### ReLU
-Due to the simplicity and low computation cost, Rectified Linear Unit is the most commonly used activation function in deep neural networks (i.e. more than 50 layers).
+Due to the simplicity and low computation cost, Rectified Linear Unit is the most commonly used activation function in deep neural networks (deep in contrast to shallow networks with two hidden layers).
 Another big advantage of ReLU is that unlike sigmoid and tanh it is less susceptible to the [vanishing gradients problem](https://en.wikipedia.org/wiki/Vanishing_gradient_problem) which limit the training of deep networks.
+ReLU was motivated from a biological analogy with neurons where neurons would only be activated if they pass a certain threshold.
 This function maps negative numbers to zero and applies the identity function to the positive numbers.
 This function is not differentiable at 0, but this is not a real problem due to the very low probability of getting an output value of exactly zero.
 $$ReLU(z) = max(0, z)$$
 ### Leaky ReLU